-- 14.9.1.
+- 14.10.1.
 Request to Review.
-Materials in a unit member's personnel file maintained at the unit member's work location or in the Human Resource Services Division are to be made available for the unit member's review upon request, at a mutually agreed-upon non-instructional time. - 14.9.2.
+Materials in a unit member's personnel file maintained at the unit member's work location or in the Human Resource Services Division are to be made available for the unit member's review upon request, at a mutually agreed-upon non-instructional time. - 14.10.2.
 Right of Representation.
 The unit member may be accompanied by a representative while reviewing the records, which will be done in the presence of the administrator responsible for safeguarding these files, if maintained at the work location, or a Human Resource Services Division administrator, if maintained at the Education Center.
-A representative of the unit member may, with written permission of the unit member, conduct a review of the personnel file. - 14.9.3.
+A representative of the unit member may, with written permission of the unit member, conduct a review of the personnel file. - 14.10.3.
 Exclusions.
-The material which may be reviewed shall not include ratings, reports, or records which: - 14.9.3.1.
-Were obtained prior to the unit member's employment, or - 14.9.3.2.
-Were prepared by identifiable examination committee members, or - 14.9.3.3.
+The material which may be reviewed shall not include ratings, reports, or records which: - 14.10.3.1.
+Were obtained prior to the unit member's employment, or - 14.10.3.2.
+Were prepared by identifiable examination committee members, or - 14.10.3.3.
 Were obtained in connection with a promotional examination.

-Section 14.10: PLACEMENT OF DEROGATORY MATERIAL IN PERSONNEL FILES
+Section 14.11: PLACEMENT OF DEROGATORY MATERIAL IN PERSONNEL FILES

-- 14.10.1.
-Derogatory material shall not be entered in a unit member's site or district personnel file unless and until the unit member is notified and given an opportunity to review and comment thereon. - 14.10.2.
+- 14.11.1.
+Derogatory material shall not be entered in a unit member's site or district personnel file unless and until the unit member is notified and given an opportunity to review and comment thereon. - 14.11.2.
 The unit member shall be given a copy of the material and shall acknowledge that he/she has read such material by signing and dating the original record.
-It is understood that his/her signature indicates only that the material has been read and does not necessarily indicate agreement with its contents. - 14.10.3.
+It is understood that his/her signature indicates only that the material has been read and does not necessarily indicate agreement with its contents.

+- 14.11.3.
 The unit member's review of such derogatory material will take place during normal business hours, at a mutually agreed-upon time.
-The unit member shall be released from duty without loss of pay for this purpose, if necessary. - 14.10.4.
-The unit member may, within a reasonable period of time, submit written comments which shall be attached to such material and become a permanent part of the document. - 14.10.5.
-Electronic mail (e-mail) is not a confidential medium.
-Therefore, performance evaluations or materials of a derogatory nature shall not be transmitted by electronic mail/internet.
+The unit member shall be released from duty without loss of pay for this purpose, if necessary. - 14.11.4.
+The unit member may, within a reasonable period of time, submit written comments which shall be attached to such material and become a permanent part of the document. - 14.11.5.
+Performance evaluations or materials of a derogatory nature shall not be transmitted by electronic mail/internet.

-Section 14.11: COMPLAINTS
+Section 14.12: COMPLAINTS